-PROPOSAL FOR YOUR VOTE ABSTAIN BOARD OF DIRECTORS RECOMMENDS 1.
-To approve the issuance and sale of up to 60,422,776 shares of common stock of the Company (subject to adjustment) upon the exchange of shares of certain preferred stock (the "Preferred Stock") of the Company, as more fully described in the accompanying proxy statement (the "Exchange Proposal").
-FOR 2.
-To consider and vote upon a proposal to amend the Company's restated certificate of incorporation (the "charter") to increase the number of authorized shares of common stock (the "Share Increase Amendment").
-FOR 3.
-To consider and vote upon a proposal to amend the charter to revise the preferential rights of holders of shares of the Company's Series E-1 Cumulative Redeemable Class C Preferred Stock to eliminate the right to participate in connection with the declaration of the proposed Dividend with respect to the Company's common stock in connection with the Exchange Proposal (the "Dividend Rights Amendment").
-FOR 4.
-To consider and vote upon any proposal to approve adjournments of the Special Meeting, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the Special Meeting to approve and adopt Proposals Nos.
-1, 2 and 3; and FOR
+BOARD OF DIRECTORS RECOMMENDS PROPOSAL YOUR VOTE BSTAIN 1.
+To approve, in accordance with Section 312.03 of the NYSE Listed Company Manual, the issuance FOR and sale of up to 60,422,776 shares of common stock of the Company upon the exchange of all of the outstanding shares of Series E-1 Cumulative Redeemable Class C Preferred Stock (the "Series E-1 Preferred") and Series F-1 Redeemable Class C Preferred Stock of the Company, as more fully described in the accompanying proxy statement.
+To consider and vote upon a proposal to amend the Company's restated certificate of FOR incorporation to increase the number of authorized shares of common stock to 150,000,000 shares of common stock.
+FOR To consider and vote upon a proposal to amend the Certificate of Designations of the Series E-1 Preferred to remove the preferential rights of holders of shares of Series E-1 Preferred to participate in connection with the declaration of a dividend with respect to the Company's common stock.
+To consider and vote upon any proposal to approve adjournments or postponements of the FOR Special Meeting, if necessary or appropriate, to permit further solicitation of proxies if there are not sufficient votes at the time of the Special Meeting to approve and adopt Proposals Nos.
+1, 2 5.
 To transact such other business as may properly come before the Special Meeting or at any adjournment or postponement thereof.

-You must register to attend the meeting online and/or participate at www.proxydocs.com/LXU

-Authorized Signatures - Must be completed for your instructions to be executed.
+You must register to attend the meeting online and/or participate at www.proxydocs.com/LXU Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
 If held in joint tenancy, all persons should sign.
 Trustees, administrators, etc., should include title and authority.
-Corporations and other business entities should provide the name of the corporation or other business entity and title of authorized officer signing the Proxy/Vote Form.

-Signature (and Title if applicable)
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+Signature (and Title if applicable) Date Signature (if held jointly)